2EL

 and transmits on 1089kHz on the AM band.
 BOG purchased the station from AMI during 2005.

 The station was opened as 2GZ on 31 October 1935, and vacated by 2GZ on 14 September 1996.
 2EL is mostly a relay of BOG's Sydney station 2SM.
-Rob Bloomfield presents two local shows from the Orange studios, a information-focused breakfast show from 6-9am, and a music focused afternoon show from 12-3pm.
+Rob Bloomfield presents two local shows from the Orange studios, an information-focused breakfast show from 6-9am, and a music focused afternoon show from 12-3pm.